sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

-# Container Services - CPU Jupyter Notebook Setup:
+# Container Services - CPU Jupyter Notebook:
 Goal of this tutorial is to get a [Jupyter Notebook](https://jupyter.org/) instance running on Snowflake's container services and have the capability to saving files to a stage.
 This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.

 ## Video
 Video coming soon.

 ## Requirements
 As of now, you need to have an account that is in a [container services enabled region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).

 ## Setup :octicons-feed-tag-16: